Recommendations

 6

-We recommended that processes be strengthened to ensure that patient care areas and restrooms are clean and that compliance be monitored.
+We recommended that processes be strengthened to ensure that automated external defibrillator checks are conducted daily and documented and that compliance be monitored.

 Closure Date: